isRyven/libpicomodel/README.md

 There are several options available.

 #### Visual Studio 2017
-In VS2017 you can natively open up the CMake project folder: `Files > Open > CMake`.
+In VS2017 you can natively open up the CMake project folder: `File > Open > CMake`.

 #### Compile from command line
 ```